JadeSure/Data-Engineering-Cloud/README.md

 11. Graceful extensions to dimensional models: dimensions can be added to an existing fact table by creating new foreign key columns, presuming they do not alter the fact table's grain; Attributes can be added to an existing dimension table.

 ## Basic Dimension Table Techniques
+• Dimension table structure
+• Dimension surrogate keys
+• Natural, durable and supernatural keys
+• Drilling down
+• Degenerate dimensions
+• Denormalized flattened dimensions
+• Multiple hierarchies in dimensions
+• Flags and indicators as dimension attributes
+• Null attributes in dimensions
+• Calendar date dimension
+• Role playing dimensions
+• Junk dimensions
+• Snowflaked dimensions
+• Outrigger dimensions
+#### Dimension table structure
+Every dimension table has a single primary key column, which is embedded as a foreign key in any associated fact table.
+Dimension tables are usually wide.
+With the Star Schema.

+#### Dimension surrogate keys
+The dimension surrogate keys are simple integers, assigned in sequence, starting with value 1, every time a new key is needed.
+The date dimensions exempt from the surrogate key rule; this highly predictable and stable dimension can use a more meaningful primary key.

+#### Natural, durable and supernatural keys
+natural key(business key): created by os system based on business rules;
+durable key(durable supernatural key): won't change (eg. old customer come back) should be independent of the original business process and should be simple integers assigned in sequence beginning with 1.

+#### Drilling down
+group by expression

+#### Degenerate dimensions
+do not need atomic (3NF is enough).
+The degenerated dimension is placed in the fact table with the explicit acknowledgment that there is no associated dimension table.(two simple do not need to extend)

+#### Denormalled flattened dimensions
+merge more dimensions to 1(they have surrogate keys with each other)

+#### Multiple hierarchies in dimensions
+calendar date dimension: day, month, year...

+#### Flags and indicators as dimension attributes
+Cryptic abbreviations as true/false flags.
+#### Calendar date dimension
+do not need surrogate key, date can be a primary key ==? to metadata

+#### Outrigger dimensions
+with dimensions and subdimension....

 ## Basic Fact Table Techniques
+• Fact table structure
+• Additive, semi-additive, and non-additive facts
+• Nulls in fact tables
+• Conformed facts
+• Transaction fact tables
+• Periodic snapshot fact tables
+• Factless fact tables
+• Aggregated fact tables or cubes
+• Consolidated fact tables

 ## Slowly Changing Dimension Techniques
 1. Type1: Sometimes: modify directly in the original table (overwrite);